osama-cybage/BillCalculator/README.md

 This service is integrated with a Third Party API https://www.exchangerate-api.com/ to get currency values in real time.
 The service caches the recently accessed data and avoids calling the Exchange Rate API everytime.
-It also uses Circuit Breaker pattern and provides a default response in case the Exchange Rate API isn't responding.
+It uses Circuit Breaker pattern and provides a default response in case the Exchange Rate API isn't responding.

 #### **Sample Request :**